 Pen Parentis is a federally recognized 501c3 nonprofit literary organization.
 At this time, everyone who works for Pen Parentis is a volunteer.
 We give our time freely because we have a passion for books, a passion for writing, and a passion for making the world better.
 Get to know us!

 Christina Chiu, has been curator and co-host of the Pen Parentis Literary Salons for more than five years.
-Shse is the author of Troublemaker and Other Saints, published by G.P.
+She’s is the author of Troublemaker and Other Saints, published by G.P.
 Putnam’s Sons in 2001, and the winner of the 2015 Wai Look Award for Outstanding Service to the Arts (administered by the Asian American Arts Alliance).
 She has published in numerous magazines and anthologies, including Tin House, Charlie Chan is Dead 2, Not the Only One, Washington Square, and Acorn.
 Her writing accolades include the Asian American Literary Award, the Robert Simpson Fellowship, the Alternate Selection of the Book-of-the-Month Club; she won of the New Stone Circle Fiction Contest, won second place in the Playboy Fiction Contest, and was nominated for the Stephen Crane First Fiction Award.
 Chiu is one of the Founding members of the Asian American Writers’ Workshop.
 She judged the 14th Annual Asian American Literary Award in 2001 and served as fellowship panelist for the New York Foundation for the Arts in 2004.
 She received her MFA in writing from Columbia University and teaches at Hudson Valley Writers Center.
 If you know of an author who is also a parent whom you would like to suggest for our Salons, please email Christina at info(at)penparentis.org.
 After winning the James Alan McPherson Award, her second novel, BEAUTY was published in May 2020 and was listed by Kirkus as one of the best reads of 2020.
 Follow Christina’s progress on her gorgeous author website.